What (Exactly) Is A Research Proposal?

 - Who it involves – female Gen-Y consumers

 - In what context – the United Kingdom

 So, make sure that your research proposal provides a detailed explanation of your research topic.
 If possible, also briefly outline your research aims and objectives, and perhaps even your research questions (although in some cases you’ll only develop these at a later stage).
-Needless to say, don’t start writing your proposal until you have a crystal-clear topic in mind, or you’ll end up waffling and your research proposal will suffer as a result of this.
+Needless to say, don’t start writing your proposal until you have a clear topic in mind, or you’ll end up waffling and your research proposal will suffer as a result of this.

 Need a helping hand?